keerthik/keerthik.github.io/content/about/_index.md

 ### Geography
 I was born in picturesque Thiruvananthapuram, in south India.
 I grew up in quaint Muscat, Oman.
 I went to college in Boston, then moved to the bay area as employee #1 of BitGym, which I ended being a cofounder of through a major pivot.

-<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1IQosV875TjK8kZnOq03gpSYH5Bs" width="640" height="480"></iframe>

 I was forced to be a digital nomad [December 2013 - August 2015](https://www.google.com/maps/d/u/0/viewer?mid=zQyPQn7ohRmA.kUSGhXjsO2xM) due to the wonderful machinations of US immigration -- I lived out of {{ site.abnb }} listings around Asia while I mostly wrote code as a cofounder through bouts of depression.

 After wrangling an O1 and eventually a green card I was based in SF city [2015 - 2019], but find myself outside the country about a third of the year by choice.

 ## This site

-This site primarily hosts descriptions of my [projects](/projects) and [writing](/essays).
+This site primarily houses my [long-form writing](/essays).
 I am a fledgling writer, so bear with me.

-Occasionally I test out web app ideas here.
+`// TODO: defunct while my hugo migration is WIP`.
+This site secondarily serves as an index of my [projects] and prototypes of web apps and toys.

 ### Built Using